Overfunctioning Trauma Response: The Hidden Burnout

 • “Doing nothing makes me anxious.”

 That’s not irrational.
 That’s lived experience.
 It’s what happens when nervous system and overfunctioning become wired together as a way to survive.
+The goal is to create more balance between doing and resting.

 This Isn’t Just “Too Much Stress”